 Therefore, the kind of power I am talking about here is not really about “power and control” in the traditional sense.
 Its primary aim is not establishing power and control over others or circumstances, but over your mind.

 Yet if embodied presence is regularly established, it will result in a greater sense of control over life and your experience of self.
 A subtle distinction I wish to make is that this sense of control is a secondary quality which emerges from more fundamental shifts in behavior and attitude, and this entails a surrender to what is – both within and without.
-This is the essential paradox of Power of Presence.
+This is the essential paradox of Power and Presence.
 In order to access the power of presence, you must first relax into the right relationship with your body, your mind and your world.

 How the E-World steals your power